Hyde Parker (Royal Navy officer, born 1739)

-Admiral Sir Hyde Parker (1739 – 16 March 1807) was an admiral of the British Royal Navy.
+Admiral Sir Hyde Parker (1739 – 16 March 1807) was a Royal Navy officer who served in the French Revolutionary and Napoleonic Wars.

 Biography

 He was born in Devonshire, England, the second son of Admiral Sir Hyde Parker, 5th Baronet (1714–1782).
 He entered the Royal Navy at an early age, and became lieutenant on 25 January 1758, having passed most of his early service in his father's ships.
 On 16 December 1762 was promoted to command Manila, from which, on 18 July 1763, he was posted to Baleine.

 From 1766 onwards for many years he served in the West Indies and in North American waters, particularly distinguishing himself in breaking the defences of the North River at New York in 1776 as captain of HMS Phoenix.
 His services on this occasion earned him a knighthood in 1779.
 In 1778 he was engaged in the Savannah expedition, and in the following year his ship was wrecked on the hostile Cuban coast.
 His men, however, entrenched themselves, and were in the end brought off safely.
 He became commander-in-chief of the Leeward Islands Station in 1779.

 Parker was with his father at the Battle of Dogger Bank, and with Richard Howe in the two actions in the Straits of Gibraltar.
 He reached flag rank on 1 February 1793, the same day that war was declared against the new French Republic.
 As rear admiral, he served under Samuel Hood at Toulon and in Corsica.
 He was promoted to vice admiral on 4 July 1794 and took part, under The Lord Hotham, in the indecisive fleet actions on 13 March 1795 and 13 July 1795.
 From 1796 to 1800 he was in command at the Jamaica Station and ably conducted the operations in the West Indies.
 These included the tracking down and execution of a number of crewmen involved in the mutiny on board HMS Hermione in 1797.

 In 1801 he was appointed to command the Baltic Fleet destined to break up the northern armed neutrality, with Vice-Admiral Horatio Nelson as his second-in-command.
 Copenhagen, the first objective of the expedition, fell in the Battle of Copenhagen on 2 April 1801 to the fierce attack of Nelson's squadron – Parker, with the heavier ships, taking little part due to the shallowness of the channel.
 At the height of the battle Parker, who was loath to infringe the customary rules of naval warfare, raised the flag to disengage.
 Famously, Nelson ignored the order from his commander by raising his telescope to his blind eye and exclaiming "I really do not see the signal " (although this is generally accepted to be a myth).
 Nelson pressed on with the action and ultimately compelled the Danish forces to capitulate.
 Parker's hesitation to advance up the Baltic Sea after his victory was later severely criticised.
 Soon afterwards he was recalled and Nelson succeeded him.
 He died on 16 March 1807.